You have questions about the EU DSO Entity, we have answers for you

 DSOs who are members of the EU DSO Entity will have many ways to shape the work of the Association.
 Each member DSO can get involved: by attending and voting in the meetings of the General Assembly, the leading body of the Association which determines the strategic lines regarding the activities of the EU DSO Entity; by proposing a representative in the Board, which is in charge of implementing the strategic decisions; or by being part of the Expert Groups or the Strategic Advisory Board.
 Within the General Assembly, members can adopt strategic decisions regarding the activities of the EU DSO Entity, elect and dismiss the members of the Board, endorse decisions of the Board on Network Codes, adopt the annual work programme and establish Expert Groups.

 Yes, a DSO from a non-EU country can also join the EU DSO entity.
-An electricity DSO can either become Member of the Association or Associate Member.
-Whether a DSO qualifies as Member or Associate Member is stipulated in the statutes and depends on whether the country of origin has the obligation to implement relevant EU energy legislation or not.
+An electricity DSO can either become an Associate Member or obtain the status as Third Country Partner.
+Whether a DSO qualifies as an Associate Member or Third Country Partner is stipulated in the statutes and depends on whether the country of origin has the obligation to implement relevant EU energy legislation or not.

 No, as the Electricity Regulation is limited to electricity, the scope of the EU DSO Entity is currently limited to electricity only.
 However, as the Gas Market legislation will be reviewed in line with the review of the Electricity Market legislation, it can reasonably be expected that a parallel EU DSO Entity for gas will be set up in the coming years.